uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_hash_map_cls/modifiers.rst

 Concurrently safe modifiers
 ===========================

-All methods in this section can be executed concurrently with each other, and lookup methods.
+All methods in this section can be executed concurrently with each other and lookup methods.

 Inserting values